-Applicants should upload the following materials directly to the online application:
+Applicants should upload the following materials directly via an online application (link below):

 • A résumé

-- A brief research proposal (not to exceed three double-spaced pages), explaining the relationship between the Lewis Walpole Library’s collections and the applicant’s dissertation research
+• A brief research proposal (not to exceed three double-spaced pages), explaining the relevance of the Lewis Walpole Library’s collections to the applicant’s research objectives

-- An approved dissertation prospectus or equivalent statement outlining the scope of the proposed project as it relates to the applicant’s degree program
+• An approved dissertation prospectus or equivalent statement outlining the scope of the proposed project as it relates to the applicant’s degree program

-- The applicant must also request, via the database, two confidential letters of recommendation - one of which should come from the applicant’s dissertation advisor (for PhD students) or primary advisor (for other graduate students).
+• The applicant must also request, via the online application portal, a confidential letter of recommendation from the applicant’s dissertation advisor (for PhD students) or primary advisor (for other graduate students).

-Applications for the 2018 Summer Fellowships for Yale Graduate Students will be considered as received through June 1 and awards made on a space available basis.
 Application materials must be submitted directly through the listing in the Yale Grants Database.
-Search for Summer Fellowships Lewis Walpole.
 Please note you will need to login to access the application.